monetamio/docs/en/applications/wallet/contacts/README.md

 Please note that the `id` field is auto-generated base dupon the `name`.

-The `currency` selection is a parameter of the function and should only allow those supported via configuration.
-Verified `addresses` can be added to each currency.
-Although the Blockstrap data structure is set-up for multiple addresses within multiple currencies, the current UX implementation with the default wallet only allows each contact to use a single currency / address.
+The `blockchain` selection is a parameter of the function and should only allow those supported via configuration.
+Verified `addresses` can be added to each blockchain.
+Although the Blockstrap data structure is set-up for multiple addresses within multiple blockchains, the current UX implementation with the default wallet only allows each contact to use a single blockchain / address.

 The `data` field allows you to assign arbitary information to contacts, such as email addresses.